- Search Graduate Jobs

-Working on legislation, the job gives me a transferrable skill-set for the APS broadly.
+Working on legislation, the job gives me transferable skills for the Australian Public Service broadly.
 It gives me exposure to the government’s national security community and evolving issues in the national security space.

 Could someone with a different background do your job?

-A legal background is not a pre-requisite for a policy role.
-A propensity for analysis, thoroughness and an ability to harness productive working relationships is key.
+A legal background is not a prerequisite for a policy role.
+A propensity for analysis and an ability to be thorough and harness productive working relationships is key.

 What would your career be if you weren’t doing what you’re doing now?

-Being a part of decision-making that shapes the national interest.
-I love tasks that allow me to analyse complex, sometimes technical, issues and advocate for a clear and compelling path forward.
-I’m exposed to these tasks when drafting issues papers, ministerial submissions and legal policy advice or representing the department at meetings.
+Being a part of decision making that shapes the national interest.
+I love tasks that allow me to analyse complex and sometimes technical issues and advocate for a clear and compelling path forward.
+I’m exposed to these tasks when drafting issues papers, ministerial submissions and legal policy advice or when representing the Department at meetings.